zr-tex8r/BXpdfver/README.md

     always in effect.
  2. These features are available only when the version of (x)dvipdfmx is 20160307 or later.
- 2. These features are available only when the version of (x)dvipdfmx is 20211016 or later.
+ 3. These features are available only when the version of (x)dvipdfmx is 20211016 or later.
+ 4. As for '\suppresspdfcompression' and '\suppresspdfobjcompression', when one of them is executed, the other will be activated.
+It is because l3pdf module does not support activating only one of them.

 On the detection of dvipdfmx version: